 How many times can I bid?

-You can have 3 open bids at any one time.
+There are no restrictions on the number of bids.
 Bids can be made or retracted at any point before the closing date.

-How do I check my bidding history ?
+How do I check my bidding history?

 My Details > Current bids